|Effective:||09/01/10||Approved By: Sr. Associate Vice President for Financial Affairs and Deputy CFO|

 - Equipment maintenance

-The fee code identifies the account/cost center to which revenue will be posted as students enroll in the lab courses.
-An interface from Banner to the financial accounting system is run during each business day and once over the weekend.
-All lab fees assessed are posted to a single Educational and General (E&G) Cost Center.
+The fee code identifies the Account/Cost Center to which revenue will be posted as students enroll in the laboratory courses.
+An interface from Banner to the financial accounting system is run each day.
+Assessed laboratory fees are posted to a single Educational and General (E&G) Cost Center.

-A lab fee expenditure Cost Center is established in Fund 21xx for each approved department:
+A laboratory fee expenditure Cost Center is established in Fund 21xx for each department with authorized laboratory fees.

-The budget planning process incorporates an annual review of student lab fee revenue collected and reported from the most current fall, spring and summer semesters.
-Budget Office staff compute and review the proposed lab fee budgets for the next fiscal year with the Assistant Provost for Academic Budgets, Planning and Communications, to assure course offerings for the future fiscal year will be consistent.
-The final recommended budget is communicated to affected departmental/college financial representatives and the Budget Office assures each lab fee Cost Center is established for the approved amount before approving the final budget to be submitted to UT System.
+The budget planning process incorporates an annual review of student laboratory fee revenue collected and reported from the most recent fall, spring and summer semesters.
+Budget office staff computes and prepares the proposed laboratory fee budgets for the next fiscal year based on the most recent trends, then provides the proposed budget to the relevant departmental/college financial leads for any changes to the proposed amounts.
+The budget office then finalizes the budget and ensures each laboratory fee Cost Center is established with the final agreed amount before submitting the final budget to UT System for approval.

-After the registration and refund period each semester, a Banner enrollment report is generated by the Student Information System Financial Accounting Manager for courses with lab fees (L001).
-This report is provided to the Budget Office to allocate revenue “earned” based on courses taught and “paid” student enrollment.
-The Budget Office restates the budget based on the target projections for each semester and reconciles the amount of revenue posted to correspond with enrollment data.
-At this time a reasonableness test is also performed.
+After the registration and refund period each semester, the student information system financial accounting manager generates a Banner enrollment report for courses with laboratory fees (L001) and provides this report to the budget office to allocate revenue “earned” based on courses taught and “paid” student enrollment.
+The budget office restates the budget based on the target projections for each semester and reconciles the amount of revenue posted to correspond with enrollment data.
+The budget office also performs a reasonableness test.
 This review process helps ensure that expenditures recorded do not exceed the actual revenues collected in a given year.
-Communication of budget revisions is sent via email to the appropriate departmental or college financial representative.
+Budget revisions are communicated via email to the appropriate departmental/college financial lead.

-Periodically throughout the year, Financial Affairs will review a sample of expenditures in all laboratory fee Cost Centers to ensure they are in compliance with the Education Code.
-If non-compliant lab-fee expenditures are found, Department Managers will be notified and will be required to move the expenditures to other Cost Centers with allowable revenue sources.
+Periodically throughout the year, department managers should review a sample of expenditures in all laboratory fee Cost Centers to ensure they comply with the Education Code.
+If non-compliant laboratory fee expenditures are found, department managers will be required to move the expenditures to other Cost Centers with allowable revenue sources.